coveo/search-ui-extensions/adr/ADR-template.md

 ### Decisions

-[ A list of the key decision which had to made during development ]
+[ A list of the key decisions which had to made during development ]

 1. [ Describe decision 1 ]
 1. [ Describe decision 2 ]